Bhavin789/MSHackathon/Help/README.md

 # Help

+Its a social welfare app build specially for girls so that they can get help in case for any inappropriate situation they might get into.

 Make sure you have docker installed in system.
 There is a script file `./help.sh` that contains command to run containers.

 Steps to run: